3 Days | 120 Miles | in Family Fun, Outdoors & Regional

 When you’re ready for dinner, get take out from Wood N’ Hog BBQ, or try some classic deep dish from a local favorite for over 40 years, Papa Del’s Pizza.
 Don’t forget a sweet treat from one of the best ice cream shops in the area, Jarling’s Custard Cup.
 When night falls, it’s not time to sleep just yet.
 Visit Champaign Dark Sky Park, the state’s first and only dark sky park, which offers stunningly clear views of the night sky.
 After you’ve had enough gazing up at the sky, rest your head at the Hyatt Place Champaign-Urbana in downtown Champaign, or stay at the contemporary I Hotel on the University of Illinois campus.

 Get ready for some small-town fun starting in Monticello.
 At Prairie Fire Glass, marvel at handcrafted, individually-blown glass pieces, including vases, bowls, jewelry and ornaments.
 Take in the autumn colors at the beautiful Allerton Park, and then grab a soup and sandwich to-go from The Brown Bag deli.
+Before leaving town, stop at the Railway Museum, which displays interesting historic artifacts and offers amusing train rides on Saturdays and Sundays.

 End your evening with a home-cooked meal nearby at Yoder’s Kitchen.
 Don’t forget to visit their gift shop filled with Amish goods – you are in the heart of Amish country, after all!